miroi/pgf90_test/README.rst

 Workaround
 ----------

-According to Brent from PGI, the *forall* loop has to be replaced by the classic do/enddo loop.
+According to Brent from PGI (FS#22465, pgfortran segfault in forall), the *forall* loop has to be replaced by the classic do/enddo loop.

 ::